-Albert T. Riederer, the Chapter 7 Trustee of Brooke Corporation, Brooke Capital Corporation, and Brook Investments, Inc., initiated this adversary proceeding against Kutak and others by filing a Complaint on October 27, 2010.
+Albert T. Riederer, the Chapter 7 Trustee of Brooke Corporation, Brooke Capital Corporation, and Brook Investments, Inc., initiated this adversary proceeding against Kutak Rock, Defendants, and others by filing a Complaint on October 27, 2010.
 The instant case is one of approximately 84 separate adversary proceedings filed by the Trustee against approximately 460 defendants.
-The case is one of 10 Complaints categorized by the Trustee as being in group D, described as a "catch-all miscellaneous category which encapsulates all other complaints that the Trustee filed.1
+This case is one of 10 Complaints categorized by the Trustee as being in group D, described as a "catch-all miscellaneous category which encapsulates all other complaints that the Trustee filed.

 In this complex case, the Trustee seeks to recover from those alleged to have responsibility for the failure of Debtors.
-The seventeen defendants include the former members of the board of Directors of Brooke Corporation and Brooke Capital Corporation (collectively referred to as "Brooke"), certain former officers of Brooke, entities engaged as security underwriters for Brooke stock offerings, and Kutak, a law firm engaged as counsel for Brooke.
-The claims alleged against Kutak are:
+In this complex case, the Trustee seeks to recover from those alleged to have responsibility for the failure of Debtors.
+The seventeen defendants include the former members of the board of Directors of Brooke Corporation and Brooke Capital Corporation (collectively referred to as "Brooke"), certain former officers of Brooke, entities engaged as security underwriters for Brooke stock offerings, and Kutak Rock, a law firm engaged as counsel for Brooke.

-1 Case no. 8-22786, Dkt.
+&lt;sup>1 Case no. 8-22786, Dkt.
 No. 1650.